nasa/LPDAAC-Data-Resources/Webinars_Workshops/Apr2023_USFS/README.md

-# Hands-on Workshop for Accessing, Processing, and Analyzing GEDI Data
+# Hands-on Workshop for Accessing, Processing, and Visualizing GEDI Data
 ---

 ## Description: